Martin322s/softuni-shared-trips/README.md

 **Description:** The Shared Trips page displays a list of all shared trips in the system.
 Each trip is represented with information such as car image, destination (from - to), date, time, and price.
 Users can click the [Details] button to access trip details.

 ---

+## Trip Details Page (For Logged In Users and Logged Out Users)

+**Description:** The Trip Details Page allows both logged-in and logged-out users to view detailed information about a trip.
+The page displays information such as destination, date and time, shared trip buddies, car brand, car image, description, and price.
+Buttons are displayed based on the user's status, allowing actions like joining the trip, editing the trip (for the trip creator), and deleting the trip (for the trip creator).

+---